kayhide/motion_blender/README.md

 `motion_blender` itself is excepted for analyzing, so don't worry to require `motion_blender` in *incept*-ed files.

-### Limitation
+### Parsing

-Currently, `require` has some limitation because of the way how to analyze the code.
+It parses `require` statements properly in almost all the common cases.

-The argument must be a string or an eval-able expression:
+Argument can be a string or an eval-able expression:

 ```ruby
 # Good